FishLim18/gen-ai-tools-use/README.md

 # gen-ai-tools-use
-This project will use Ollama to use the LLMs that support tool use.
+This project will show the tools use example using
+1. OpenAI
+2. Ollama